se4ai/se4ai.github.io/about-tools.md

 |   |   model-year >  76 then mpg = 19
 ```

-This model can be read as nested set of  if-then-elses.
+This model can be read as nested set of  if-then-else statement.
 For example, if displacement is small (under 190.5) then we enter the top tree.
-Else, we enter the bottom tree. i
+Else, we enter the bottom tree.

 The leaves
 of the tree offer predictions.
 For example, if displacement is small (under 190.5) and the car is not heavy (weight under 2220 pounds) and its an early model care (before 1977)